as3boyan/HaxeBuilder/README.md

 2. (optional) This is not really reqired, but it simplifies usage.
 Add it to your PATH environment var, like this:
  * Just add %HAXE_BUILDER% to your PATH.
  * You can add it temporarily using command line set PATH=%PATH%;%HAXE_BUILDER%
+3. Many IDE put "bin" folders of projects to User Flash Player Trust directory.
+You will need to create HaxeBuilder.cfg that contain path to HaxeBuilder's "bin" folder and place it to User Flash Player Trust directory.
+ * You can read more about this here: http://help.adobe.com/en_US/as3/dev/WS5b3ccc516d4fbf351e63e3d118a9b90204-7c85.html#WS5b3ccc516d4fbf351e63e3d118a9b90204-7c91

 ### Usage instructions
 1. Locate to folder where .hxproj located